 Celebrate your dog with homemade dog treats.
 Made with whole food ingredients like sweet potatoes, applesauce, honey and rolled oats, these Sweet Potato and Apple Pupcakes are sure to become your pup’s favorite snack!

 She’s been conditioned for this, of course, and after what her life was like for the first seven months, I think she deserves all the attention and treats in the world to make up for that rough patch.

-Case in point: I baked Lucy pupcakes for her birthday, which was yesterday.
+Case in point: I baked Lucy pupcakes for her birthday yesterday.

 OK, so pupcakes weren’t a demand made by Lu, but they should clearly illustrate that my pup is spoiled.
 (It should also prove that I’m the kind of dog mama who wants her furbaby to have a good birthday… even if it makes me sound a little nutty.)

 Pupcakes aren’t something that are made at our home on a regular basis, so they are pretty special.
 In fact, when Lu learned the baked goods were for her, her excitement was indescribable.

-Lucy didn’t know these were her birthday treat until I was actually photographing the very top image.
+Lucy didn’t know these were her birthday treat until I was actually photographing the first image in this post.
 Yes, the one with the lit candles.
 No, my dog was not harmed in the documenting of this recipe.
 And no, she wasn’t in danger at any time.

-Fear not: Lucy and I have been to several training classes over the years, and even though she has many opinions and doesn’t like to listen to me all the time, she knows that to get a treat, she needs to be good, and being good requires sitting quietly.
-(I should also note that she’s not a fan of fire, so there is absolutely no chance she would have attempted to consume her pupcake while the candles were lit.)
+Fear not: Lucy and I have attended several training classes over the years.
+Even though she has many opinions and doesn’t like to listen to me all the time, she knows that to get a treat, she needs to be good.
+Being good requires sitting quietly.

 So I asked her to sit, told her to stay, lit the candles, held down my shutter, snapping as many angles as possible in a short amount of time, then proceeded to blow out the candles, remove them from the pupcake and slid the treat across the surface to Lucy.